Thermal waters used in the Termy Mszczonów complex are rich in ...czytaj więcej

 - Lessons with exhibits:

-Classes use exhibits, reconstructions of armaments and uniforms from a given era, which allows for a closer look at museum monuments.
+The classes use exhibits, reconstructions of armaments and uniforms from a given era, which allows for a closer look at museum monuments.
 Students can try on selected items of military equipment.

 Also check: Invisible Exhibition